Sign-twisted generating functions of the odd length for Weyl groups of type $D$: Preliminaries

 The following result was conjectured by Stasinski and Voll \cite[Conjecture 1.6]{SV14} and proved independently by Brenti and Carnevale \cite{BC17T} and Landesman \cite{Lan18}.
 Following \cite{BC17D}, we have \begin{theorem}[\cite{BC17D}, Theorem 2.10] Let $n\in \mathbb{P}$, $I\subseteq[0,n-1]$ and let $I_0,I_1,\ldots,I_s$ be the connected components of $I$.
 Then

 where $m:=\sum_{k=1}^s\left\lfloor\frac{|I_k|+1}{2}\right\rfloor$. \end{theorem}

 For $n\in \mathbb{P}$ and $I\subseteq[0,n-1]$, the sign-twisted generating function

-has been studied by Brenti and Carnevale in \cite{BC17D}, where closed product formulas for $\mathcal{D}_n^I(x)$ were obtained when $|I|\leq 1$, $I=\{0,1\}$ and $I=\{0,2\}$.
-We will give explicit closed product formulas to $\mathcal{D}_n^I(x)$ for all index sets $I$ (see Theorem \ref{theo:finaltheorem}). }
+has been studied by Brenti and Carnevale in \cite{BC17D}, where closed product formulae for $\mathcal{D}_n^I(x)$ were obtained when $|I|\leq 1$, $I=\{0,1\}$ and $I=\{0,2\}$.
+We will give explicit closed product formulae to $\mathcal{D}_n^I(x)$ for all index sets $I$ (see Theorem \ref{theo:finaltheorem}). }